-Java to Rails jump was caused by business/productivity.
+The Java to Rails jump was caused by business/productivity.
 There’s no such jump for Phoenix/Elixir.
-Elixir code is more verbose (less instance variables, all args are passed explicitly to all functions)
+Elixir code is more verbose (less instance variables, all args are passed explicitly to all functions).

-A reason why this discussion was somehow shallow and pointless was that those two world have different problems.
+A reason why this discussion was somehow shallow and pointless was that those two worlds have different problems.
 Great comment:

 Ruby guys focus on business.
 Elixir guys on technical aspects #wrocloverb— Michał Łomnicki (@mlomnicki) March 18, 2017

 Elixir solves a lot of technical problems with scaling thanks to Erlang’s virtual machine.
-Such problems are definitely only a small part of what typical ruby problems solvers deal with on a daily basis.
+Such problems are definitely only a small part of what typical Ruby problem-solvers deal with on a daily basis.
 Hearing Elixir and Ruby on Rails developers talk past each other was probably the first sign of the fact that there’s no hyping technology right now.
 Each problem can be addressed by many tech tools and frameworks.

 Wrocloverb describes itself as a “best Java conference in Ruby world”.
 It’s deceiving: